saqlain2204/NLP-101/docs/Language-Modeling/Tokenization/BPE/README.md

     return merges, vocab
 ```

-The main BPE algorithm function that:
+The main BPE algorithm function:
 - Initializes a vocabulary where each word is split into individual characters plus an end-of-word marker `</w>`
 - Repeatedly:
   - Counts pair frequencies with `get_stats()`